Edward Stafford, 3rd Duke of Buckingham

 King Henry VIII aged 21, on his way to open Parliament on 4 February 1512.
 Edward Stafford, 3rd Duke of Buckingham, KG, walks ahead carrying the Sword of State.
 Another peer holds the Cap of Maintenance.
 Detail from The Procession of Parliament 1512, Library of Trinity College, Cambridge.

-Edward Stafford, 3rd Duke of Buckingham (3 February 1478 – 17 May 1521) was an English nobleman.
-He was the son of Henry Stafford, 2nd Duke of Buckingham and Katherine Woodville and nephew of Elizabeth Woodville and King Edward IV.
+Edward Stafford, 3rd Duke of Buckingham KG KB (3 February 1478 – 17 May 1521), was an English nobleman.
+He was the son of Henry Stafford, 2nd Duke of Buckingham, and Katherine Woodville, and nephew of Elizabeth Woodville and King Edward IV.
 Thus, Edward Stafford was a first cousin once removed of King Henry VIII.
 He frequently attended the courts of Henry VII and Henry VIII.
 He was convicted of treason and executed on 17 May 1521.

 Family

 Edward Stafford, born 3 February 1478 at Brecon Castle in Wales, was the eldest son of Henry Stafford, 2nd Duke of Buckingham, and Katherine Woodville (the daughter of Richard Woodville, 1st Earl Rivers, by Jacquetta of Luxembourg, daughter of Pierre de Luxembourg, Count of St. Pol) and was thus a nephew of Elizabeth Woodville and Edward IV.

 By his father's marriage to Katherine Woodville, Stafford had a younger brother, Henry Stafford, 1st Earl of Wiltshire, (Note: According to Davies he may have had another brother, Humphrey Stafford, who died young.) and two sisters: Elizabeth, who married Robert Radcliffe, 1st Earl of Sussex, and Anne, who married firstly Sir Walter Herbert (d.
 16 September 1507), an illegitimate son of William Herbert, 1st Earl of Pembroke, and secondly George Hastings, 1st Earl of Huntingdon.

 After the execution of the 2nd Duke of Buckingham, his widow, Katherine Woodville, married Jasper Tudor, second son of Owen Tudor and Henry V's widow, Catherine of Valois.
 After Jasper Tudor's death on 21 December 1495, Katherine Woodville married Sir Richard Wingfield (d.
 22 July 1525).
 Katherine Woodville died 18 May 1497.
 After her death, Wingfield married Bridget Wiltshire, daughter and heiress of Sir John Wiltshire of Stone, Kent.